chasembowers/py-petridish/README.md

 py-petridish
 ========

-sandbox for composing and simulating spatial environments with evolving cells that must consume resources to survive and reproduce
+sandbox for composing and simulating spatial environments with evolving, decision-making cells that must compete/travel to consume resources in order to survive and reproduce

 ## Description